jaycob-gomez/styled-landing-page/README.md

 # Codecademy Full Stack Bootcamp - Styled Landing Page

-A basic landing page completed as an assignment to Codecademy's Full-Stack Developer Bootcamp.
+A basic landing page completed as an assignment to Codecademy's Full-Stack Developer Bootcamp with HTML5 and CSS3.

 ## Table of contents